ShivangiMaurya/Increment_Decrement_counter/README.md

 # Counter App 🚀

 A simple, interactive counter application built with HTML, CSS, and JavaScript.
-Perfect for beginners to learn and practice DOM manipulation and event handling.
+Perfect for learning and practice DOM manipulation and event handling.

 ## Features